The Tarring Folly – A Grade II Listed Building, Sadly Decaying

 Reports in April 2004 that the owner of the property at 100 South Street has died

 The Bygone Worthing private Facebook group has a post dated 30 April 2024.
-One of the comments states that the owner of the property died.
+One comment states that the property owner has passed away.
 Disclaimer: This report has not been verified.

 How to see the Tarring Folly

-There is no public access point from where the complete structure can be viewed.
-The only place from where there is a partial view of the folly is from the west side of South Street, immediately south of Athelstan Road.
+There is no public access point from which the complete structure can be viewed.
+The only place from which there is a partial view of the folly is from the west side of South Street, immediately south of Athelstan Road.

 The Tarring Folly and The Victoria Tea Gardens